-"A set of initial recommendations for cooperation between Risk Analysis and antismuggling unit are established" - RAPAK stakeholder.
+"Initial recommendations for cooperation between risk analysis and anti-smuggling unit are established." - RAPAK stakeholder

 About the MPF

 This project is part of the EU-funded Migration Partnership Facility (MPF), managed by the International Centre for Migration Policy Development (ICMPD) to support the external dimension of the EU's migration policy.
 MPF funds projects that promote dialogue and cooperation on migration and mobility between EU Member States and partner countries outside the EU.